Creating new files using Office for the web¶

-Hosts can create new Office files using blank document templates from Office Online.
+Hosts can create new Office files using blank document templates from Office for the web.
 In order to support this, hosts use

 editnew WOPI action as follows: